What are bridging loans for property developers

 As a property developer, there are a few times when you may way want to consider a bridging loan:

-• You are renovating or developing: If you need to invest a lot of money in the property to bring it up to spec, a bridging loan can help.
-The same applies if you wish to buy land to develop houses, something that traditional mortgage lenders won’t cover.
+• You are renovating: If you need to invest a lot of money in the property to bring it up to spec, a bridging loan can help.

-• You need money quickly: If you need to move quickly, a traditional mortgage won’t help, but a bridging loan will let you make relatively quick decisions.
-You can use this loan to take advantage of timed offers and rapidly changing market conditions.
+• You need money quickly: If you need to move quickly, a traditional mortgage takes longer to arrange than a bridging loan.
+You can use a bridging loan to take advantage of timed offers and rapidly changing market conditions.

 • You are developing a dilapidated property: Traditional mortgages are rarely approved for old and dilapidated buildings that need a lot of work.
-You may also be refused if the building is missing a bathroom or kitchen.
+You will also be refused if the building is missing a bathroom or kitchen, as the property is not fit for human habitation.
+A bridging loan will cover the purchase costs and renovation work costs and you can then arrange a mortgage or sell the property to pay off the loan.

 • You need to secure planning permission: You may be buying land or a property and need to change its current use to something else (e.g. seeking planning for converting a commercial property to residential) and require planning permission to do so.
 You could take out a bridging loan to fund the purchase and works involved with the change of use, which wouldn’t be allowed under long-term finance.